Tyrn/wei/the-insider-en.typ

 rather be silent.
 But I will advise all my friends on Earth and, by the way, Terence Bemish, sitting next to you, never, under no  circumstances,  do any business  on Weia since nothing will come out of  it  besides debasement and shame.
-Believe me, Mr. Kissur - I could still patch everything together.
+Believe me, Mr. Kissur---I could still patch everything together.
 But I am grateful to you that I lost  this money;  I  recalled again that I have honor and self-respect."